 After carefully measuring the table and checking the measurements against the specs of the tank, we decided to pull the trigger and purchase the Mr. Aqua 12 Long.
 We ordered the tank from Phoenix Tropical Fish and picked it up within a day or two.

 When we got the aquarium home, it looked bigger than 12 gallons, which was pretty cool.
 We were also thankful that it did not consume our living room.
 It fit on the table perfectly, just below the direct light coming through the window.
 The aquarium was just wide enough to set on the wood part of the table with the glass shelf in between.
 I placed 1/8″ Luaun under the aquarium on the glass, and it was the perfect thickness to evenly distribute the weight.

-We purchased a light from Aquarium Arts, (the owner’s son, Quinn, is really cool to talk to), and glassware from Amazon.
+First off, we purchased a single Kessil A80 Tuna Sun Light (with the Gooseneck) to check it out before we purchased the Spectral Controller and another light to make sure it would fit the setup.
+Second, we purchased a Jardli Mini Inflow and two Jardli Mini Outflows from Amazon.
 Most folks would laugh, but we set the tank in place, and admired an empty aquarium for months.
 The aquarium is placed right next to our Chaise lounge, so while watching T.V. at night, we had plenty of opportunity to discuss how we were going to lay it out.